 Blair, John Jay.
 Just for the Fun of It.
 Greensboro: Guilford College Library, 1973.
 Here are drawings made between 1932 and 1937, based on artifacts in the Springfield Historical Museum.
 The drawings are now in the Quaker Collection in the Guilford College Library.
 Although the artifacts are not dated, some no doubt come from Caldwell’s day.

 Carroll, Karen, Cobb.
 Windows to the Past: Primitive Watercolors from Guilford County, North Carolina in the 1820s.
-Greensboro: Greensboro Historical Museum, 1983.
+Greensboro: Greensboro History Museum, 1983.
 These portraits show people living during the later years of Caldwell’s life, including Robert Craighead Caldwell, David's and Rachel’s youngest son.

 Caruthers, E. W. Interesting Revolutionary Incidents and Sketches of Character, Chiefly in the “Old North State.”
 Philadelphia, Hayes & Zell, 1856.
 While Caldwell is not listed in the table of contents and there is no index, the book may provide useful background.